akeneo/Dockerfiles/README.md

 # Apache and PHP on Docker

-This is a basic docker environment for PHP development.
+This is a basic Docker environment for PHP development.
 It is not intended to use directly as it stands, but rather to extend it and create custom development environments.

 It provides a pre-configured Apache (2.4) + mod_php (PHP 5.6) web server, based on Debian 8 (Jessie).